spring-gradle-plugins/dependency-management-plugin/README.md

 ## Requirements

- - Gradle 2.x (2.9 or later) or Gradle 3.x.
+ - Gradle 2.x (2.9 or later), 3.x, or 4.0.
 Gradle 2.8 and earlier are not supported.
  - Java 6 or later

 ## Using the plugin